fhdm-dev/scoppy/docs/wiki/fscope-dso-500k-v2-usage.md

 #### Connecting the signal source

 The signal source can be connected to either the header pins labeled CH1 and CH2 or a BNC connector (if fitted).

+> Note that all GND pins/connections are connected together internally.
+If using two channels, the (probe) GND wires for each channel must be at the same potential (because they are effectively shorted together).

-Note that all GND pins/connections are connected together internally.
-For each channel the center of the BNC connector and the corresponding header pin input are also connected internally.
+> For each channel the center of the BNC connector and the corresponding header pin input are also connected internally.
+It it recommended you use either the BNC connector or the header pin input but NOT both at the same time.

 #### Input voltage ranges